Introduction to a proposed book

 sediments as that early crust formed and during the continued cooling of our glob of

 matter.
-But we can know of a certainty that it was hot and very slowly cooling.
+But we can know of a certainty that it was initially hot and very slowly cooling.

 To give some idea of the simplicity (or complexity) of the simplest organisms, consider